White Croats: Origin

-The first Iranian tribes who lived on the shores of the Sea of Azov were Scythians, who arrived there c.
+Some scholars etymologically, and archaeologically due to burial mounds, drew parallels between Carpathian Croats and Slavs with the Carpi, who previously lived in the territory of Carpathian Mountains, but such theory was never taken seriously.
+Another more common theorization is related to the first Iranian tribes who lived on the shores of the Sea of Azov, Scythians, who arrived there c.
 7th century BCE.
-Around the 6th century BCE the Sarmatians began their migration westwards, gradually subordinating the Scythians by the 2nd-century BCE.
+Around the 6th century BCE, the Sarmatians began their migration westwards, gradually subordinating the Scythians by the 2nd-century BCE.
 During this period there was substantial cultural and linguistic contact between the Early Slavs and Iranians, and in this environment were formed the Antes.
 Antes were Slavic people who lived in that area and to the West between Dniester and Dnieper from the 4th until the 7th century.
 Some think that the Croats were part of the Antes tribal polity who migrated to Galicia in the 3rd–4th century, under pressure by invading Huns and Goths.
 Others related them to the early Sclaveni or saw them as a mixture of both Antes and Sclaveni.
+Some argue that they lived in the Carpathians until the Antes were attacked by the Pannonian Avars in 560, and the polity was finally destroyed in 602 by the same Avars.
+The early Croats' migration to Dalmatia, with Pannonian Avars in the 6th century or during the reign of Heraclius (610–641), some see as a possible continuation of the previous conflict and contacts between the Antes and Avars.

 In a similar fashion, regardless of Iranian or Slavic etymology of their name, Henryk Łowmiański argued that the tribe was formed by the end of the 3rd and not later than the 5th century in Lesser Poland, during the peak of the Huns and their leader Attila, but such localization is historiographically and archaeologically unproven and could only have been in Prykarpattia (Western Ukraine).
 They probably formed around late 4th and first half of the 5th century.
 It is considered that they probably were one of oldest and largest Slavic tribal formations until 6th century.